scacner/project-bot/README.md

 Do you like the idea of [GitHub's Project Automation feature](https://github.com/blog/2458-keep-your-project-boards-up-to-date-automatically) but find it lacking?

 This bot will **automatically** _add_ new Issues or Pull Requests to a Project board based on specially formatted Cards in each Column of a Project.
 It also allows you to customize the rules for _moving_ Issues between Columns.
+Additionally, this bot can modify the Issues or Pull Requests that are on a Project board.

 ## Installation